pubkey/rxdb/docs-src/rx-storage-dexie.md

 For the Dexie based `RxStorage`, we use the [mingo](https://github.com/kofrasa/mingo) query handler.

 ## Pros
-  - Smaller bundle size than with the PouchDB storage.
-  - Fast initial load even on big datasets.
-  - Faster write and read performance than with PouchDB because it has less overhead.
   - Can use [Dexie.js addons](https://dexie.org/docs/Tutorial/Building-Addons).

 ## Cons